Song & walk (Sång & Gång)

 How that came to be is a story in itself.

-One morning I walked in the forests surrounding Mundekulla and saw this young fir tree growing in a loop! it struck me immediately: So here you are; our staff!
+One morning I walked in the forests surrounding Mundekulla and saw this young spruce growing in a loop! it struck me immediately: So here you are; our staff!
 I have been looking for you!
 And I understood immediately and instinctively that Mundekulla and Peter were the necessary ingredients to get the Song-walks happening again!

 The staffs had played an important role in the early walks.
 The very first one I found in the forest a few weeks before the start of our first Sång i Dalgång.
 I was "lead" out on new paths that I never before had treaded in Dala-Floda and all of a sudden deep down in the forest there was this newly carved staff, abandoned and stuck in the ground.
 I took it as it felt like it was waiting there for me and that I had been looking for it without even knowing it.